Lindsay Hansen Park

-Lindsay Hansen Park is an American Mormon feminist blogger, podcaster, and the executive director for the Salt Lake City-based non-profit Sunstone Education Foundation.
+Lindsay Hansen Park (born 1982) is an American Mormon feminist blogger, podcaster, and the executive director for the Salt Lake City-based non-profit Sunstone Education Foundation.

 Park has self identified as an "Independent Mormon."

 Life

 Born in 1982, Park was raised in the Church of Jesus Christ of Latter-day Saints, and grew up in the heart of the Salt Lake Valley.
 Her mother was a public historian, often speaking on pioneer history.
 She describes her family history: "I grew up very chapel Mormon.
 My parents are smart people, but we come from seven generations of Mormons, both sides, of poor Danish farmers, basically.
 We were not the wealthy elite Mormons; We were the stalwart-on-the-ground Mormons, and that is who we are."

 Park currently resides in Salt Lake City with her family.

 Activism

 Park co-founded Utah For Congo to raise awareness for post rape survivors.
 She has been the Director of Counseling Services for the Whitefields Education Foundation, which "offers professional counseling and resources for Latter-Day Saints struggling with a disruption in their faith identity."